huichen/wukong/docs/en/codelab.md

 ## Doc crawling

-Document capture technology a lot more to be able to separate out to write an article.
-Fortunately microblogging grab relatively simple API provided by Sina implemented and already have [Go language SDK] (http://github.com/huichen/gobo) can concurrently fetch and quite fast.
+The technology of doc crawling deserve a full article.
+Fortunately for Weibo fetching, Sina provides simple APIs to get Weibo data and there's an easy-to-use [Go language SDK](http://github.com/huichen/gobo) which allows fetching with high concurrency.

-I've caught about one hundred thousand micro-blog on the testdata / weibo_data.txt years, so you do not need to do.
-Each line of the file stored in a micro-Bo, the following format
+I've downloaded about one hundred thousand weibo posts and stored them in testdata/weibo_data.txt, so you do not need to do it yourself.
+One line of the file has following format:

     <Weibo id>||||<timestamp>||||<User id>||||<user name>||||<share counts>||||<comment counts>||||<fav counts>||||<thumbnail URL>||||<large image URL>||||<body>

-Microblogging saved in the following struct easy access, just loaded the data we need:
+The Weibos are saved in following struct.
+Only saved data useful for this codelab.

 ```Go
 type Weibo struct {